CT scan

 - While there are no contraindications to drive after this exam, you may be more comfortable making alternative arrangements.

 Once the examination is completed, no further action is required.
-The radiologist will interpret the results, which will be sent to the referring physician and your family physician.
+The radiologist will interpret the results, which will be sent to the referring physician and your family doctor.
+Unless otherwise specified, the radiologist's report will be available via the Connected Care Patient Portal, and the images of your exam will be available via PocketHealth (see details below).

 Hôpital Montfort is integrated with the Ocean eReferral Network portal.
 Click the link to access the request.